 - Lack of concentration...you have trouble focusing and you find it difficult completing complex tasks.

 "I used to do the daily crossword.
 Now I am lucky if I can solve half of it."

 - Health problems...you may lose or gain weight, get sick more often (colds, flu), or develop chronic health problems (backaches, high blood pressure).

 "Since the spring, I have had either a cold or the flu.
 I just can't seem to shake them."

-Knowing as much as you can about the disease and care strategies will prepare you for the Alzheimer journey.
-Understanding how the disease affects the person will help you comprehend and adapt to the changes.
+Knowing as much as you can about dementia and care strategies will prepare you for the dementia journey.
+Understanding how dementia affects the person will also help you comprehend and adapt to the changes.

-It is important, though difficult, to be realistic about the disease and how it will affect the person over time.
-If you can be realistic, it will be easier for you to adjust your expectations.
+It is important, though difficult, to be realistic about dementia and how it will affect the person over time.
+Once you are realistic, it will be easier for you to adjust your expectations.

 You need to be realistic about how much you can do.
 What do you value most?
 A walk with the person you are caring for, time by yourself, or a tidy house?
 There is no “right” answer; only you know what matters most to you and how much you can do.

 When caring for a person with dementia, you will have many mixed feelings.
 In a single day, you may feel content, angry, guilty, happy, sad, embarrassed, afraid and helpless.
 These feelings may be confusing.
 But they are normal.
 Recognize that you are doing the best you can.